 Connectivity is becoming commonplace for gas-based heating and the market for electric thermal loads is now emerging.
 With the megatrends towards decarbonisation and electrification, opportunities for electric thermal loads seem huge.
 How are leading players in Europe taking advantage of this opportunity?

-Session 2: Building recurring business value from connected home – leading approaches in Europe
+Session 3: Building a business case for remote boiler diagnostics - leading approaches in Europe

 Session 1 – Capturing the EV customer